Adriano (footballer, born April 1982)

-Adriano Pereira da Silva, known as Adriano (born 3 April 1982 in Salvador, Bahia), is a Brazilian football defender.
-He most recently played for Monaco.
+Adriano Pereira da Silva (born 3 April 1982), known as Adriano, is a Brazilian former professional footballer who played as a defender.

 Career

-Club
+Adriano was born in Salvador, Bahia.
 He was signed by Palermo from Grêmio in summer 2004, but just played one league match.
 50% of Adriano's registration rights was sold to Atalanta in summer 2005 after a successful 6 months loan.
-Along with Igor Budan they costed Atalanta €1.5 million as part of Stephen Makinwa's deal.
+Along with Igor Budan they cost Atalanta €1.5 million as part of Stephen Makinwa's deal.
 Adriano was valued €500,000 at that time.

-Atalanta bought all the rights on 1 June 2007, but sold him to AS Monaco FC on last day of the transfer window.
+Atalanta bought all the rights on 1 June 2007, but sold him to Monaco on last day of the transfer window.
 On 12 July 2013, Monaco announced that Adriano had left the club after six years.